iks023/Alfa-Mood_Mobile/README.md

 4)open Simulator

-5)For example: click"a" (if you have  Android emulator.)
+5)For example: press"a" (if you have  Android emulator.)